mendersoftware/meta-mender/README.md

 respectively.

-What is Mender
+What is Mender?
 ==============

+Mender is an open source software to address a very specific problem: safely rolling out software updates and patches to connected embedded Linux devices.
 A detailed description of Mender is provided in the [Mender repository](https://github.com/mendersoftware/mender).